opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

   end
 ```

-### Changing streams layout class
+### Changing the layout classes for streams

-If you click on either the host or the participant video/view, that view gets the `focus`
+In the host page, if you click on either the host or a participant video, that video gets
-in the broadcast.
-The JS pages send `focus` stream id and the `other` streams layout can be `nulled`
+the `focus` layout in the broadcast.
+The JS pages send the `focus` stream ID and
-out, as shown below:
+the `other` streams layout classes can be `nulled` out, as shown below:

 ```ruby
  post '/focus' do